Home Icon > Resources > Expert Guides > SSL/TLS Best Practices > How to Configure OCSP Stapling on an Apache HTTP Server

 Problem: No OCSP Response in CertPanel

-- Check whether your certificate supports OCSP.
-Free CAs sometimes don’t include it.
+• Solution: Check whether your certificate supports OCSP.
+(NOTE: Free CAs sometimes don’t.)

-- If a cert is revoked, the browser may show errors like “Your connection is not private.”
-You must replace the certificate immediately.
+• Solution: If a certificate is revoked, the browser may show errors like “Your connection is not private.”
+You must replace the certificate wiht a valid one immediately.